 Mosaic Foods delivers delicious, hand-made, plant-based frozen meals to your door in (almost) 100% recyclable packaging.
-Meals are stored in your freezer and can be microwaved in around 5 minutes.
+Vegan and Vegetarian meals are stored in your freezer and can be microwaved in around 5 minutes.
 Mosaic Foods puts an emphasis on building a better food system by carefully sourcing ingredients, using thoughtful packaging to reduce waste, freezing meals to reduce spoilage, and delivering them to you in a sustainable way.

 Flavor! (without artificial ingredients or preservatives)

 Long shelf-life in the freezer

 Emphasis on sustainability (watch the video to see how you can recycle the food tray!)